Harper gets big deal, hits HR in 9th, Nats beat Phils 6-4

-Fresh from getting a big deal, Bryce Harper hit a game-ending home run with two outs in the ninth inning that sent the Washington Nationals over the Philadelphia Phillies 6-4 on Saturday night.
+Fresh from getting a big deal, Harper hit a game-ending home run with two outs in the ninth inning that sent the Nationals over the Philadelphia Phillies 6-4.

 Hours before the game, the Nationals announced they had reached agreement with Harper on a $21,625,000 contract for the 2018 season, covering the slugging outfielder through his last year before he can become a free agent.
 Harper would've been eligible for salary arbitration next year.

+"Nobody can say he ain't worth the money," manager Dusty Baker said after watching Harper's heroics.

-Then in the ninth, the 24-year-old star provided an immediate payoff.
+On the day the deal was announced, the 24-year-old star provided an immediate payoff.
 Pinch hitter Adam Lind led off with a single against Edubray Ramos (0-3) and two outs later, Harper lined an 0-1 pitch over the wall in center for his 11th homer of the season.

+"I tried to go John Wall," Harper said, referencing the Washington Wizards guard whose late 3-pointer lifted his team over the Boston Celtics in a playoff game Friday night.
+"Walk 'em off a little bit.

+"I know nobody wanted to play extras with a doubleheader ahead of us tomorrow.
+So, a huge win tonight."

+Phillies manager Pete Mackanin, whose team squandered a four-run lead, said he didn't even think about pitching around Harper with Ryan Zimmerman on deck.

+"He was looking for a heater out over the plate that he can get," Mackanin said. "(Ramos) missed his spot; it was pretty much down the middle, above the knees."

-Trailing 4-0 in the fifth, Washington tied it on a two-run homer by Trea Turner and a two-run double by Ryan Zimmerman.
+Trailing 4-0 in the fifth, Washington tied it on a two-run homer by Trea Turner and a two-run double by Zimmerman.

 Shawn Kelley (3-0) pitched the ninth.